 And, we could all use more motivation to get the job done!

-2. Easy of Use: “dry palettes are simple”
+2. Ease of Use: “dry palettes are simple”

 A dry palette is simple.
 Put paint on it, then load your brush.
 You’re ready to go!